 - The Cuddly Puppy Foundation has an annual operating budget of $100,000 and receives a $25,000 unrestricted bequest from a late donor.

-- The Neverland Legal Aid Society represents indigent clients and can seek attorney’s fees when they represent the prevailing party.
+- The Neverland Legal Aid Society represents indigent clients and can seek attorney’s fees when they prevail in a case.
 For most clients they serve, the attorney’s fees are $500 to $1,000 per case.
-These fees typically go to the general operating budget (their total budget is about $1.5 million).
+These fees typically go to the general operating budget of about $1.5 million).
 But when they prevail in a lengthy, class action housing discrimination case, the apartment management company is ordered to pay the Legal Aid Society total fees of $500,000.

 Example nonprofit windfall policy

-I am often asked for a sample nonprofit windfall policy, so I’m sharing this simple and easy to understand policy:
+I am often asked for a sample nonprofit windfall policy, so I’m sharing this simple and easy to implement policy:

 A “windfall” is defined as any unbudgeted, unrestricted income that represents more than 5% of Ostrich Place’s annual operating budget.
-If Ostrich Place receives a windfall, it will (a) designate an amount equal to 5% of the annual operating budget for general operating expenses; and (b) place the remainder of the windfall into the reserve account.
+If Ostrich Place receives a windfall, it will (a) designate an amount equal to 5% of the annual operating budget for general operating expenses in the current year; and (b) place the remainder of the windfall into the reserve account.
 The board may elect to reallocate, designate, or further restrict the remainder of the windfall.

 While I’ve always been a fan of simple policies, some organizations will need a more substantial policy and Gompers Habilitation Center’s Windfall Policy has an excellent policy that is worth reviewing.
 By the way – Gompers exemplifies a best practice by making its fundraising and gift policies publicly available to donors.